BEST THEME PARKS JUST FOR TODDLERS

 Looking for more ideas on the best things to do in Minnesota with kids?
 Stop in at Sea Life at Mall of America (aquarium) as well as the interactive LEGO Store at MOA.
 Also, check out this local guide’s recommendations on the top family attractions in Minnesota.

 *Note: Nickelodeon Universe at Mall of America is currently open with social distancing and safety protocols in place.
 Please check their website for the latest updates regarding reduced operating hours, limited capacity, ride availability, and schedule (some rides are currently closed), how to purchase tickets, and how to enter the park.

 Planning to take your toddler to a theme park?
 Visit the 45 years old Busch Gardens in Williamsburg for a fun-filled day out.

-Three out of the ten Europe-themed hamlets of the theme park offer over 40 “Kidserate” (kids-appropriate) fun rides & activities mainly in: Sesame Street, Land of Dragons & Forest of Fun.
-Here, Howl-O-Scream at Halloween & Christmas Town on Christmas is the two major events hosted at its full grandeur every year.
+Three out of the ten Europe-themed hamlets of the theme park offers over 40 “Kidserate” (kids-appropriate) fun rides & activities mainly in Sesame Street, Land of Dragons & Forest of Fun.
+Here, Howl-O-Scream at Halloween & Christmas Town on Christmas is the two major events hosted at their full grandeur every year.